-Section 2.
+- Section 2.
 Ownership and custody of records.

-- A. All records shall be and remain municipal property.
-Records shall be delivered by outgoing officials and employees to their successors as required by Section 3, Chapter 74 of this code and shall be preserved, stored, transferred, destroyed, and otherwise managed, only in accordance with the provisions of this chapter or as otherwise provided by law. - B. Municipal records, or copies of such records that have been certified by the municipal administrator, shall be prima facie evidence of their contents.

-Section 3.
-Duties of municipal administrator.

-The administrator shall be responsible for administration and maintenance of the public records.
-The administrator shall:

-- Compile and maintain an inventory of the public records, including those in the custody of other municipal officials and employees, those which have been placed in storage or destroyed, and those which are confidential; - B. Establish and maintain a system for filing and retrieval of records, including procedures for keeping track of, retrieving, and re-filing records that are temporarily removed from the permanent files for use by municipal officials or employees, or members of the public; - C. Develop a general schedule for the relocation of inactive records to a centralized location for storage, recording or duplication, or to the Alaska Department of Education as provided by A.S.
-40.2I.090 for archival; and for the destruction of records pursuant to Section 6, while protecting the confidentiality of those records that are not open to public inspection pursuant to Section 5 of this chapter; - D. Establish and maintain a system to allow inspection and copying of public records by members of the public, while maintaining the confidentiality of those records that are not open to inspection pursuant to Section 5 of this chapter.
+(A) All records shall be and remain city property.
+Records shall be delivered by outgoing officials and employees to their successors as required by Section 3, Chapter 74 of this Code and shall be preserved, stored, transferred, destroyed, and otherwise managed, only in accordance with the provisions of this chapter or as otherwise provided by law. - B. City records, or copies of city records which have been certified by the clerk, shall be prima facie evidence of their contents. - Section 3.
+Duties of City Clerk.
+The Clerk shall be responsible for the administration and maintenance of the public records.
+The Clerk shall: - A. Compile and maintain an inventory of the public records, including those in the custody of other city officials and employees, those which have been placed in storage or destroyed, and those which are confidential; - B. establish and maintain a system for filing and retrieval of records, including procedures for keeping track of, retrieving, and re-filing records which are temporarily removed from the permanent files for use by the Clerk, other city officials or employees, or members of the public; - C. develop a general schedule for the relocation of inactive records to a centralized location for storage, recording or duplication, or to the Alaska State Archive Program in the Department of Education as provided by A.S.
+40.2l.090, and for the destruction of records pursuant to Section 6, while protecting the confidentiality of those records which are not open to public inspection pursuant to Section 5; - D. establish and maintain a system to allow inspection and copying of public records by members of the public, while maintaining the confidentiality of those records which are not open to inspection pursuant to Section 5, and - E. secure and maintain at least one copy of the Alaska Statutes and make them available for public inspection. - Section 4.

-Section 4.
 Public records; inspection and copying.

-- A. Except as provided in Section 5, municipal records are public records. - B. Public records are open to inspection by the public during regular office hours, subject to reasonable rules relating to time, place, and manner of inspection.
-The administrator shall give, on request and payment of costs (not to exceed the actual cost copying or providing the document), a copy or certified copy of portions of the public record.
+(A) Except as provided in Section 5, city records are public records. - B. Public records are open to inspection by the public during the Clerk's regular office hours, subject to reasonable rules relating to time, place, and manner of inspection, to be established by the Clerk.
+The Clerk shall give on request and payment of costs a copy or certified copy of portions of the public record. - Section 5.

-Section 5.
 Confidential records.

-- A. Except as otherwise provided by law, confidential records shall not be made available to the public or to any municipal officer, official, or employee whose duties do not require access to the record in question. - B. The following municipal records are confidential: - 1.
-Records of vital statistics and adoption proceedings, which shall be treated in the manner required by A.S.
-18.50; - 2.
-Records pertaining to juveniles; - 3.
-Medical and related public health records; - 4.
-Personnel records, except as provided in Chapter 75; - 5.
-Other records required by federal or state law or regulation or by ordinance to be kept confidential.
+(A) Except as otherwise provided by law, confidential records shall not be made available to the public or to any city officer, official or employee whose duties do not require access to the record in question. - B. The following city records are confidential:

+- 1. records of vital statistics and adoption proceedings, which shall be treated in the manner required by A.S.
+I8.50: - 2. records pertaining to juveniles; - 3. medical and related public health records; - 4. personnel records, except as provided in Chapter 75. - 5. other records required by federal or state law or regulation or by ordinance to be kept confidential.